Skip to main content

 By Stephen C. Schultz

-I went to tuck her in bed the other night and she was quietly crying.
+The other night, when I went to tuck her into bed, she was quietly crying.

-I asked her what the matter was and she responded; “Dad, I just want to be normal!
+I asked her what was wrong, and she responded, “Dad, I just want to be normal!
 I don’t want to have seizures!”

-My dad simply said; “Steve, your mother and I have done all we can to help you with your asthma.
-We have taken you to the doctor and paid for medication so you don’t have to miss out on any activities.
-I’m not going to write a note so you can miss PE.
-Make sure you take your medication and then do the best you can.”
+But my dad simply said, “Steve, your mom and I have done everything we can to help you with your asthma.
+We’ve taken you to the doctor and paid for medication so you don’t have to miss out on anything.
+I’m not going to write a note so you can skip P.E.
+Take your medication and do the best you can.”

-Even with other medical concerns we say, “She’s Diabetic” or “He’s Anaphylactic when he eats peanuts”.
+Even with other conditions, we often hear things like, “She’s diabetic,” or, “He’s anaphylactic when he eats peanuts.”

-As mentioned above, life brings all of us struggles of one kind or another.
-How we manage them and navigate the rough waters is ultimately up to us, no matter the cause.
+As mentioned earlier, life brings struggles for all of us, in one form or another.
+Ultimately, how we navigate those struggles and manage life’s rough waters is up to us—no matter the cause.

 Comments